YuiHrsw/neocph/docs/dev-guide.md

-# cph development guide
+# neocph development guide

 This document contains a basic developer guide to get started with the extension development.
-In case of any confusions/ need for additional information, please create an issue in the [repo](https://github.com/agrawal-d/cph).
+In case of any confusions/ need for additional information, please create an issue in the [repo](https://github.com/YuiHrsw/cph).
 You should also take a look at the [user guide](user-guide.md) to understand the user-facingterms.